AIA G703 Continuation Sheet (G703 Form)

 The G703 is the line-item detail page of an AIA-style pay application.
 It lists the Schedule of Values (SOV) and tracks progress each period: work completed, stored materials, retainage, and balance to finish.

-The G703 provides the detailed math and totals that roll up into the G702 summary page.
-If G703 totals don’t tie out, the G702 payment summary won’t reconcile and approvals often stall.
+The G703 provides the detailed values that roll up into the G702 summary page.
+If G703 totals don’t tie out, the payment summary can’t reconcile and approvals often slow down.

 Typical columns include item number, description, scheduled value, work completed (previous and this period), materials presently stored, total completed and stored to date, retainage, and balance to finish.